 The monoclonal antibodies for treating COVID-19 (bamlanivimab and casirivimab / imdevimab antibody cocktail) can stop the virus that causes COVID-19 by blocking viral attachment and entry into human cells.
 These three medicines are specifically directed against the spike protein of SARS CoV-2 (COVID-19).

-Monoclonal antibody therapy is given through an infusion (through a vein) at the Infection Control and Treatment Unit at Baystate Medical Center.
+Monoclonal antibody therapy is given through an infusion (through a vein) at the Infection Control and Treatment Unit at Baystate Noble Hospital in Westfield, MA.
 Casirivimab and imdevimab must be given together, while bamlanivimab is given by itself.

 What will this medication do for me?